 - fols.
 1-27 Fourteen letters to Armstrong from Henry Brougham, Baron Brougham and Vaux, n.d. [?1844] and 1847-55 - fol.
 28 Draft letter signed by Armstrong (addressee's name deleted), February 1821, mostly about the trial of Queen Caroline - fol.
 36 Letter by Armstrong to the Editor of Tait's Magazine, signed 'Justus', n.d. and headed 'A Word to the English Opium Eater'.
 Endorsed on the back 'Letter written for Tait returned by him 2 July 1836' - fol.
-42 Printed address from the 'Unitarian Ministers of Great Britain and Ireland to their Ministerial Brethren of the Unitarian Churches in the United States of North America', 1843, apparently drawn up by George Armstrong - fol.
-44 Unaddressed letter of James Martineau, 1840, perhaps to George Armstrong - fols.
+42 Printed address from the 'Unitarian Ministers of Great Britain and Ireland to their Ministerial Brethren of the Unitarian Churches in the fol.
+44 Unaddressed letter of James Martineau, 1840, perhaps to George Armstrong fols.
 46-57 Six letters of James Martineau to Richard Acland Armstrong, 1872-96 fols.
 58-68 Five letters of Francis William Newman to Richard Acland Armstrong, 1879-86.